SeldonIO/alibi-detect/doc/source/overview/roadmap.md

 It will also be possible to combine different algorithms in ensemble detectors.

-The library currently covers both online and offline outlier detection algorithms for tabular data, images and time series as well as an offline adversarial detector for tabular data and images.
-The near term focus will be on concept drift detectors, extending outlier detectors for mixed data types and leveraging labels in a semi-supervised setting.
+The library **currently** covers both online and offline outlier detection algorithms for tabular data, images and time series as well as an offline adversarial detector for tabular data and images.
+Current drift detection capabilities cover tabular data and images.

+The **near term** focus will be on concept drift, outlier and adversarial detectors for text data and extending outlier detectors for mixed data types.

+In the **medium term**, we intend to leverage labels in a semi-supervised setting for the detectors and incorporate drift detection for time series.